 His military career included eight command tours with his final assignment as the Director of Operations & Plans, US Transportation Command.
 He is an Army rotary-wing aviator with over 2,000 flying hours, logistician with expertise in managing complex supply chains and a program manager with extensive experience in Research & Development.
 His assignments included planning and then commanding U.S. Army logistics forces during the 2003 Iraq invasion.
 His previous Middle East assignments include Battalion Command in Desert Storm and test pilot instructor in Iran during the 1978 and 1979 Islamic Revolution.

 Mr. Fletcher holds a Bachelor of Engineering from the United States Military Academy, M.S.
 Systems Management University of Southern California, and M.A.
 National Military Strategy National Defense University.

 He is married to Dale Anne Fletcher, a retired Army Nurse.
 They have three children; Charles in Harvard’s Master’s Program in Law & Public Policy, Michael an Army LT in Italy and Marie at Ole Miss.

-Mr. McLamb holds a Master’s of Business Administration with Data Processing Option and a Master’s of Science in Space Technology from Florida Institute of Technology and a Bachelor’s in Electrical Engineering from the University of Florida.
+Mr. McLamb received a Master of Business Administration with Data Processing Option and a Master of Science in Space Technology from Florida Institute of Technology.
+He received a bachelor’s degree in electrical engineering from the University of Florida.

 DGCI was founded to harness innovation and drive social change.
 I believe there is no limit to what DGCI can achieve.
 We look forward to many years of dynamic philanthropy around world – fueled by corporate growth, expanded professional services, and additional staff development opportunities.Mustafa Zamani President